Kong/docs.konghq.com/app/_hub/kong-inc/opa/_index.md

       default: false
       description: |
         If set to true, the Kong Gateway Consumer object in use for the current request (if any) is included as input to OPA.
+    - name: include_body_in_opa_input
+      required: false
+      datatype: boolean
+      default: false
+      description: |
+        If set to true, the plain request body in the current request is included as input to OPA.
+    - name: include_parsed_json_body_in_opa_input
+      required: false
+      datatype: boolean
+      default: false
+      description: |
+        If set to true and the `Content-Type` header of the current request is `application/json`, the request body will be json decoded and the decoded struct is included as input to OPA.
 ---

 ## Usage